stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### UNAL

-No, I've nev-- No.
+No, I've nev--no.

 #### PILCHARDS

 No?
-Now remember, uh-- now, was that four, five years ago?
-Your squadron was doing maneuvers in the outer belt.
+Now remember, uh--now, it was about--was that four, five years ago?
+Your squadron was doing manoeuvres in the outer belt.
 Thought you'd come onto a little planet of mine, didn't ya?
-Oh, oh, let's stop the bandit activity, you said.
+"Oh, oh, let's stop the *bandit* activity", you said.

 #### UNAL

-Oh, yes!
-Those horrible, dirty bandits.
+Oh yes!
+Those horrible, dirty bandits!

 #### PILCHARDS